Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 born in 1979, education as a rehab-pedagogist, advanced coach

-and systemic consultant, experiences in the mental health
+and systemic consultant, experiences in the mental health system,

-system, since 2002, involved in anti-psychiatric activities.
+since 2002, involved in anti-psychiatric activities.
+Head of

-Head of the office of the Bundesverband Psychiatrie-Erfahrener
+the office of the Bundesverband Psychiatrie-Erfahrener (BPE;

-herself with the connections between advanced directives and
+the connections between advanced directives and independent

-independent coping strategies in a psychiatric context. |
+coping strategies in a psychiatric context. |

 |